-Unlike web applications, native apps can be accessed when there is no internet connection because they are stored on the device and still use the operating system information to process the information and meet the user's commands.
+Unlike web applications, native apps can be accessed when there is no internet connection.
+The reason is they are stored on the device and still use the operating system information to process the information and meet the user’s commands.

 This is a differential that gives mobility to users.
-Imagine a business executive who needs to store information of an application via the application, but is outside the 3G service coverage area.
+Imagine a business executive who needs to store information of an app via the app.
+But it is outside the 3G service coverage area.
 With the offline app, it can capture customer information without problems.

 One of the major complaints of application users is as to their performance.
 How have direct access to the device’s operating system – and have been programmed in the native language of the device – native applications are faster than web apps (these are also totally dependent on web speed).

-Native applications promote a more consistent experience to the operating system and other platform applications.
-They may be more visually pleasing, since they are designed according to the device's language, generating more identity with the user.
+Native applications promote a more consistent experience for the operating system and other platform applications.
+They may be more visually pleasing.
+This is because the design was according to the device’s language, generating more identity with the user.

 The Facebook experience

-The success of the world's largest social network, Facebook, is marked by many experiments that did not work.
+The success of the world’s largest social network, Facebook, is marked by many experiments that did not work.
 So it was with the application for mobile devices, as told himself founder Mark Zuckerberg during a conference in the United States.
-"We took a lot of missteps.
-The biggest mistake we made as a company was betting too heavily on HTML5 instead of native ...
-We wasted two years".
-Success, according to the executive, was achieved only after the native code for iOS and Android has been adopted.
+“We took a lot of missteps.
+The biggest mistake we made as a company was betting too heavily on HTML5 instead of native … We wasted two years”.
+They achieved success, according to the executive, only after the native code for iOS and Android has been adopted.

 Who already use Facebook Mobile realized in recent years to improve the application, which makes the case of the social network a great example of how native apps are excellent choices.